-GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Consistency Finding 5.2.1.12 The County shall work with the El Dorado Irrigation District (EID) to support the continued and expanded use of recycled water, including wet season use and storage, in new subdivisions served by the Deer Creek and El Dorado Hills Wastewater Treatment Plants.
+GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Y CONSISTENCY FINDING 5.2.1.12 The County shall work with the El Dorado Irrigation District (EID) to support the continued and expanded use of recycled water, including wet season use and storage, in new subdivisions served by the Deer Creek and El Dorado Hills Wastewater Treatment Plants.
 To avoid the construction impacts of installing recycled water facilities, the County shall encourage the construction of distribution lines at the same time as other utilities are installed.
 Facilities to consider are recycled water lines for residential landscaping, parks, schools, and other irrigation needs, and if feasible, wet-irrigation-season storage facilities.
-Consistent: The El Dorado Irrigation District has determined that recycled (reclaimed) water will not be available for the Creekside Village project.
+Consistent: The El Dorado Irrigation District has determined that (reclaimed) water will not be available for the Creekside Village procession of the construction of distribution lines at the same time as other utilities are installed.
+Facilities to consider are recycled water lines for residential landscaping, parks, schools, and other irrigation needs, and if feasible, wet-irrigation-season storage facilities.
 5.2.1.13 The County shall encourage water purveyors to design water supply and infrastructure projects in a manner that avoids or reduces significant environmental effects to the maximum extent feasible in light of the water supply objectives of a given project.
-Not Applicable: The County is responsible for implementing this politic the project does not impact the County's ability to carry out this responsibility.
+Not Applicable: The County is responsible for implementing this police the project does not impact the County's ability to carry out this responsibility.
 5.2.1.14 The County, in cooperation with the Water Agency and water purveyors, shall collect and make available information on water supply and demand.
 Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
 5.2.1.15 The County shall support the efforts of the County Water Agency and public water providers to retain existing and acquire new surface water supplies for planned growth and existing and planned agricultural uses within El Dorado County.
 New surface water supplies may include wastewater that has been reclaimed consistent with state and federal law.
-Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility. re 5.2.2: COMMUNITY WATER SYSTEMS WITHIN RURAL CENTERS ural Centers, allow for development based upon private or community water systems.
-5.2.2.1 Community water systems and/or package water treatment plants may be considered an acceptable alternative to public water service within Rural Centers.
+Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
+OBJECTIVE 5.2.2: COMMUNITY WATER SYSTEMS WITHIN RURAL CENTERS Within Rural Centers, allow for development based upon private or community water systems.
+5.2.2.1 5.2.2.1 Community water systems and/or package water treatment plants may be considered an acceptable alternative to public water service within Rural Centers.
 Not Applicable: The proposed Creekside Village project is located within the boundaries of the El Dorado Hills Community Region.
-E 5.2.3: GROUNDWATER SYSTEMS rate that water supply is available for proposed groundwater dependent development and protect against degradation of well water sunnlies for existing residents 5.2.3.1 The County Well Ordinance and/or other County requirements regulate the installation Not Applicable : The proposed Creekside Village project will use El Dors 5.2.3.2 New private wells shall be tested pursuant to the County Well Ordinance and/or other County requirements to ensure a safe and reliable water supply.
+OBJECTIVE 5.2.3: GROUNDWATER SYSTEMS Demonstrate that water supply is available for proposed groundwater dependent development and protect against degradation of well water supplies for existing residents.
+5.2.3.1 The County Well Ordinance and/or other County requirements regulate the installation of new private wells.
+Not Applicable: The proposed Creekside Village project will use El Dorado Irrigation District water supply.
+5.2.3.2 New private wells shall be tested pursuant to the County Well Ordinance and/or other County requirements to ensure a safe and reliable water supply.
 Not Applicable: The proposed Creekside Village project will use El Dorado Irrigation District water supply.
 5.2.3.3 The County shall develop and maintain a map and database of private well water production and other appropriate information.
 Not Applicable: The proposed Creekside Village project will use El Dorado Irrigation District water supply.